Who’s Tim Eldred?

 Speed Racer was my first anime and Star Blazers was the one that made me want to make TV cartoons for a living.
 Since then, countless other titles have found their way onto my long list of favorites.
 Watching anime, collecting the merch, and traveling to Japan are things I will never get enough of.
 The Anime World section is where I sort it all out for my fellow junkies.

 Grease Monkey and Pitsberg are what everything else leads up to.
 As much as I love all the other stuff, these projects are what I was born to create.
 Both are longform comic stories, both can be read entirely for free on their respective websites, and both represent the legacy I intend to leave behind.
-And you bet there’s more to come.
+And you bet there’s more to come, including my current project, The Last Blue Eagle.

 And now, a rant.